trewknowledge/GDPR/README.txt

 == Changelog ==

+= 1.0.0 =
+* Added cookie management screen
+* Added consent management screen
+* Added Telemetry tracker
+* Complete code rewrite
+* Added more types of request
+* Added Help documentation
+* Added new shortcodes
+* Changed to Settings API

+= 0.1.1 =
+* Set the admin email as the default processor information on activation
+* Settings updated notice is now dismissible

 = 0.1.0 =
 * Beta version released to the public

 == Upgrade Notice ==

+= 1.0.0 =
+This is a major rewrite of the plugin.
+Things will look different and work differently.
+We tried to keep most things the same so the impact would be minimal.
+This plugin is no longer in BETA.
+Update with care

 = 0.1.0 =
 This plugin is in beta.
 Use it at your own discretion.